talrey/CreateDeco/README.md

 Fancier Bars: Vanilla iron bars have had their day.
 Now you can make metal bars out of any of the many metallic materials mentioned above - and they all come with a "panel" variant too, for a total of 14 new bar styles!

 Metal Doors: Take a few ingots of Andesite Alloy, Zinc, Copper, or Brass and craft yourself a door to rival any of the fancy wooden ones your neighbors might have.
 They're blast resistant and fireproof, and they can be opened as easily as a wooden door.
 Don't like that?
 Slap a Redstone Torch onto it in your crafting grid and now the door has no handle.
 It will only obey redstone now, the same as an Iron door.

+Mesh Fences: A metallic alternative to wooden fences, these are evocative of chain-link fences.
+Four sheets and two string will get you three of these lovely blocks.

+Catwalks: Tired of holding Sneak as you walk around the precipitous rafters of your factory?
+Here's a sturdy piece of thin metal to stand on, with or without safety rails - whack them just so with a Wrench to configure those.
+They come in slightly elevated and floor-flush shapes depending on placement, so you can decide just how close you want your feet to really be to that vat of lava.
+These are crafted from a metal bar with a diamond of metal sheets around it for reinforcement.

 == Create Deco Props ==